ctmrbio/stag-mwc/docs/source/modules.rst

 qc_reads
 --------------
-:Tools: `FastQC`_, `BBDuk`_
+:Tools: `FastP`_
-:Output folder: ``fastqc``, ``trimmed_qa``
+:Output folder: ``fastp``

-The quality control module uses `FastQC`_ to produce HTML reports of the quality of the input reads.
+The quality control module uses `FastP`_ to produce HTML reports of the quality of the input and output reads.
 The quality control module also trims adapter sequences and performs quality trimming of the input reads.
-The quality assured reads are output into ``trimmed_qa``.
+The quality assured reads are output into ``fastp``.

-remove_human
+remove_host
 --------------
 :Tool: `BBMap`_
-:Output folder: ``filtered_human``
+:Output folder: ``host_removal``

-The ``remove_human`` module uses `BBMap`_ to map reads against a specially filtered and masked version of the human genome to remove reads matching to the human genome.
-The output is a pair of paired-end FASTQ files, plus a single interleaved FASTQ file with all reads that matched the human reference.
-In addition, a PDF file with a basic histogram plot of the proportion of human reads detected in each sample is also provided, along with a TSV table with the raw proportion data.
+The ``remove_host`` module uses `BBMap`_ to map reads against a database of host sequences to remove reads matching to a non-desired host genome.
+The output is a pair of paired-end FASTQ files, plus a single interleaved FASTQ file with all reads that matched the host reference.
+In addition, a PDF file with a basic histogram plot of the proportion of host reads detected in each sample is also provided, along with a TSV table with the raw proportion data.

 assess_depth